Skip to main content

 • 10-Year Trend (2014-2023): Down

-• Due to general lack of cereal grain production, mourning dove populations are low in the Salmon Region.
+• Due to general lack of cereal grain production and early frost in the region, mourning dove populations are low in the Salmon Region.
 Most birds are found in or near cottonwood galleries in riparian areas or on private agricultural lands.